 Make Sure Wood is Stored Properly

-A Home Inspection is not the Same as an Appraisal
+A Home Inspection is Not the Same as an Appraisal

 Home Inspectors Can't Offer Advice on Buying the Home

-It’s the old taking the car to the mechanic before buying it thought but you can’t ask a home inspector if they’d buy the house you’re looking at.
+You can't ask a home inspector if they'd buy the house you're looking at.
 But a home inspector can pinpoint the six signs your house is in trouble.

 Home Inspectors Aren't Brought in to Help Negotiate the Price